intershop/devenv-4-iom/doc/04_development_process.md

 * Set the variable `CUSTOM_DUMPS_DIR` in your configuration file and make sure that the [directory is shared in _Docker_ Desktop](https://blogs.msdn.microsoft.com/stevelasker/2016/06/14/configuring-docker-for-windows-volumes/).

 You should check the output of the dump job.
-The logs of the job are printed in JSON format.
+The logs of the job are provided in JSON format.
 Verbosity can be controlled by the configuration variable `OMS_LOGLEVEL_SCRIPTS`.

     devenv-cli.sh dump create